passuf/autofs-standby/README.md

 # autofs-standby
-Monitors the state of an autofs share and puts USB hubs into standby mode whenever possible
+Monitors the state of an autofs share and puts USB hubs into standby mode whenever possible.

+> :warning: **Please note**: This is an experimental prototype for my very specific setup (Raspberry Pi 4 + Fantec QB-35US3R (4 x 3.5") RAID).
+If you inted to use this with your own setup, make sure not to power-off any USB devices while performing critical operations.

 ## Installation